Wahoo Elemnt bike computers: a buyer’s guide to the range

 • Cons: Button-only; small screen; awkward navigation

-We found the small screen made navigation for exploring awkward; if that’s something you want, Wahoo’s larger computers are a better bet.
-But if you just want to know your key stats and follow the route of a race or ride, the Bolt is a bijou, relatively affordable option.
+While we’ve yet to test the Elemnt Bolt V3, we found the small screen on the V2 made navigation for exploring awkward; if that’s something you want, Wahoo’s larger computers may be a better bet.
+However, if you just want to know your key stats and follow the route of a race or ride, the Bolt is a bijou, relatively affordable option.

 Spec